Vue Cursor Rules: Composition API and SFC Best Practices

 - Move between template sections and script blocks

-- Quick access to component props and computed properties
+- Access component props and computed properties

 ### Smart Selection